93jy/quartz/content/notes/The Smartest Guys in the Room.md

 [Incentives](notes/C_Incentives.md): reason for the disastrous way the company was run

+Everything done in service of the quarterly earnings reports, which drove the stock price

+Words and hype are meaningless / just hot air when underlying it all is nothing.
+We all know this fact, but this was routinely highlighted in this story.
+The Enron executives repeatedly tried to drum up support for the stock / their crooked fellow executives ('highest faith and confidence'...) in times of crisis.
+The 'narrative' / spin doctors' efforts can only go so far, and the glib rhetoric could not save the company

+Messiah/god complex - thinking that they could singlehandedly save the company
 ## How the book changed me
 *How my life / behaviour / thoughts / ideas have changed as a result of reading the book*